aridhia/demo-gwas/README.md

 # GWAS Demo

-A demonstration of reproducing the analysis from a genome wide association study (GWAS).
+This repository walks you through a standard approach to case/control **genome wide association studies (GWAS)** using the data from a Late Onset Alzheimer's Disease study *([Webster et al., 2009](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2667989/pdf/main.pdf)).*

 # Introduction to GWAS

-**Genome-wide association study (GWAS)** is a hypotheses-free method for **identifying associations between genetic regions and traits** (incl. diseases).
+Genome-wide association study (GWAS) is a hypotheses-free method for **identifying associations between genetic regions and traits** (incl. diseases).
 GWAS typically **searches for small variations**, known as single-nucleotide polymorphisms (**SNPs**), that occur more frequently in people with a particular disease than in people without the disease.
-GWAS already has seen success at identifying SNPs related to conditions such as diabetes, Parkinson and Crohn.
+GWAS already has seen success at identifying SNPs related to conditions such as diabetes, Parkinson's and Crohn's.

 # General Approach to GWAS

-Researchers use **two groups of participants**: people with the disease being studied **(case group)** and similar people without the disease **(control group)**. **DNA is obtained from each participant** by scanning the blood sample/cell on automated laboratory machines.
+Researchers use **two groups of participants**: people with the disease being studied **(case group)** and similar people without the disease **(control group)**. **DNA is obtained from each participant** by scanning their blood sample/cell on automated laboratory machines.
 The machines survey each participant’s genome for strategically selected **markers of genetic variation (SNPs)**.
 If certain variations are found to be significantly more frequent in people with the disease compared to people without the disease, the **variations are said to be associated with the disease**.

 The SNPs associated with the disease are **identified by testing for statistical significance between cases and controls**.
 Results are typically displayed in a **Manhattan plot** with -log10(p-value) plotted against the position in the genome.
 Two lines are added to indicate the genome-wide **significance threshold** (p=5.0×10−8) and the cut-off level for selecting single-nucleotide polymorphisms for replication study (p=1.0×10−5).
 An example Manhattan plot is illustrated below.
 <br>